 Black-throated Green Warblers are not typically a backyard bird and don’t come to feeders, but yards with large mature trees may host them in migration.

 - Cool Facts

-- The male Black-throated Green Warbler sings persistently during the breeding season.
-One individual was observed singing 466 songs in one hour.
+- One male Black-throated Green Warbler was observed singing 466 songs in one hour.

 - The oldest recorded Black-throated Green Warbler was a male, and at least 4 years, 11 months old.
 He was banded and found in Nova Scotia.